A Few Spaces Remaining!

 - Considerate conduct and respect for program policies are required.
 VISIONS is a Zero Tolerance program with respect to alcohol, drugs and inappropriate sexual behavior, and breaking such a rule will result in immediate dismissal from the program (read more on our Terms and Conditions, here).

 - You live and work in the public eye, therefore appropriate behavior, language use and dress are essential.
 Chronic bad behavior will also be grounds for early dismissal.
-Such situations are rare given the positive peer pressure and group dynamics that define VISIONS summers, but we are nonetheless clear and consistent when we enforce our guidelines.
+Such situations are rare given the positive peer pressure and group dynamics that define VISIONS programs, but we are nonetheless clear and consistent when we enforce our guidelines.

 - You will be expected to be actively curious about the culture and community.
 To watch, listen and reach out to local people.
 When you think of yourself as both an ambassador and a student with respect to the local community, you will be rewarded tenfold.

 - We expect you to take advantage of every opportunity offered, even downtime.
-There always is time to enjoy your surroundings, absorb the culture, do fun activities and make deep friendships.
+There is time to enjoy your surroundings, absorb the culture, do fun activities and make deep friendships.

 Will I receive community service hours?